TomKellyGenetics/graphsim/paper/paper.md

 understanding changes in the gene networks that regulate fundamental biological mechanisms is also an important objective of molecular analysis.
-As a result, databases that describe biological pathways are increasingly relied on to assist with the interpretation of results from large-scale genomics studies.
+As a result, databases that describe biological pathways are increasingly uesad to assist with the interpretation of results from large-scale genomics studies.
 Incorporating information from biological pathways and gene regulatory networks into a genomic data analysis is a popular strategy, and there are many methods that provide this functionality for gene expression data.
-When developing or comparing such methods, it is important to gain an accurate assessment of their performance, with simulation-based validation studies a popular choice.
+When developing or comparing such methods, it is important to gain an accurate assessment of their performance.
+Simulation-based validation studies are frequently used for this.
 This necessitates the use of simulated data that correctly accounts for pathway relationships and correlations.
 Here we present a versatile statistical framework to simulate correlated gene expression data from